careerbuilder/DataScienceAPIDocumentation/CaroteneSkills.md

 }
 ```

+Currently only Carotene v3 is supported.

 ## Response Structure
-Response consist of a list of `skills` where each item contains a `skill` string .
+The response consist of a list of `skills` where each item contains a `term` string .

 ```json
 {